 FAQ

 Crying tiger beef can be made in advance and stored in an airtight container in the fridge for up to 4 days.
-However, I do recommend making the dipping sauce on the day of serving for best taste.
-To enjoy, reheat it in the microwave or in a pan on the stovetop on medium heat.
+I recommend making the dipping sauce on the day of serving for best taste.
+To enjoy, reheat the steak in the microwave or in a pan on the stovetop on medium heat until hot.

 Yes, the marinade is very versatile and you can substitute with chicken thighs, pork chops or boneless pork shoulder.